elviravaladez/debugging-and-unit-testing/README.md

   public void trueTest() throws Exception {
     BankAccount account = new BankAccount("John", "Doe", 100.00, BankAccount.checking); //BankAccount.checking represents that the account is a checking account assertTrue(account.isChecking());

-    //will pass the test because the bank account is a checking account }
+    //this test would PASS because the bank account is a checking account }

   @org.junit.jupiter.api.Test
   public void falseTest() throws Exception {
     BankAccount account = new BankAccount("John", "Doe", 100.00, BankAccount.checking); //BankAccount.checking represents that the account is a checking account assertFalse(account.isChecking());

-    //will NOT pass the test because the bank account is a checking account }
+    //this test would NOT PASS because the bank account is a checking account }
 }
 ```